 Manresa Island Proposal

-Manresa Island in Norwalk, CT is home to a decommissioned coal and oil plant and is flooded with natural resources and contains an abundance of biodiversity.
-The island is composed of two parcels, North and South, with 92 acres of filled in wetlands and 46 acres for the power plant and other structures, respectively.
-NRG Energy purchased Manresa Island from Connecticut Light & Power in 1999, and ever since has been enrolled in the Connecticut Department of Energy and Environmental Protection (CT DEEP).
+Manresa Island in Norwalk, CT is home to a decommissioned coal and oil plant and and contains an abundance of biodiversity.
+The island is composed of two parcels, North and South, with 92 acres of filled wetlands, and 46 acres for the power plant and other structures.
+NRG Energy purchased Manresa Island from Connecticut Light & Power in 1999, and has been overseen by the Connecticut Department of Energy and Environmental Protection (CT DEEP) ever since the plant was decommissioned in 2013.
+The vacant land is now under consideration as the site of a future solar array.

 A Note From Our President :